 The Low Line will be a new walking destination for London along the length of the mighty Victorian rail viaducts spanning Bankside, London Bridge and Bermondsey.
-It will connect diverse neighbourhoods and communities in south London, creating new hubs of creativity, entertainment, and industry along its course.
+It will connect diverse neighbourhoods and communities in south London, linking existing and new hubs of creativity, entertainment, and industry along its course.
 The Low Line celebrates the heritage of the railway arches which have been a part of the area for over 150 years, shaping places of interest along the way and unlocking their potential.

 The first new sections of the Low Line opened at Old Union Yard Arches and Flat Iron Square and complement established Low Line hubs located at Borough Market, Maltby Street Market, and Spa Terminus.
 These openings have provided enhanced access, connectivity, and public spaces, as well as improved economic prosperity through repurposing underused or empty arches.